+Business Associates.
+We may disclose your health information to contractors, agents and other business associates who need the information in order to assist us with obtaining payment or carrying out our business operations.
+For example, we may share your health information with a billing company that helps us to obtain payment from your insurance company.
 Another example is that we may share your health information with an accounting firm or law firm that provides professional advice to us about how to improve our health care services and comply with the law.
-If we do disclose your health information to a business associate, we will have a written contract to ensure that our business associate also protects the privacy
+If we do disclose your health information to a business associate, we will have a written contract to ensure that our business associate also protects the privacy of your health information.

 Healthcare Students & Trainees.
-SUNY Downstate Medical Center Health Science Center at Brooklyn is an academic center that provides clinical training and internships to healthcare students and trainees.
+SUNY Downstate Medical Center is an academic center that provides clinical training and internships to healthcare students and trainees.
 As such, we may share your information with them, provided that they abide by our policies in protecting your privacy.